lavanchukka/Sales-Deals-End2End-Azure-Project/README.md

 # Sales-deals-Azure-End2End-Project
 This Project helps in understanding how various azure services &amp; tools are used to complete end-end data project.

+# Dataset

 The sales deals data set is located on-premise(from maven analytics), dataset contais 5 csv files containing B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.

-In this project we will perform the following tasks:
+# In this project we will perform the following tasks:

 1. Move on-premises data to the cloud using Azure Data Factory with a Self-Hosted Integration Runtime(IR).
 2. Integrate data factory with Git for version control.